By S. F. Brooke

 “I dunno.
 I’ll tinker with it tomorrow.
 However, it’s almost midnight and YOU need some sleep.”
 Jax told Theo as he took up the little bug.
 He turned to go upstairs.
 “Oh.
 And don’t forget, your 15th birthday is in a few days.”
 Jax winked and left the room.

 Jax was a few months older than Theodore and also shared the curiosity of the outside world.
 Theo had always admired him.
-His Redish hair, his freckles, his beautiful amber eyes, the way his ears were pointed just so, the way he dressed- His gaze was what mesmerized him most.
+His Redish hair, his freckles, his beautiful amber eyes, the way his ears were pointed just so, the way he dressed… his gaze was what mesmerized him most.
 He often found himself staring at Jax.
 He didn’t know what to do about it, but whenever such feelings surfaced, he tried to push them down.

 He too went upstairs, into the bathroom that sat next to the stairs.
 He brushed his teeth and washed his face, then stared at himself for a good, long minute.
-He then brushed his medium-long hair and turned the light off in the bathroom.
+He then combed his medium-long hair and turned the light off in the bathroom.
 Their bedroom, which was across from the bathroom, was tidy, as he often found himself angered with the sight of a messy room.
 His bed was dressed in white sheets, just like Jax’s bed, which was already occupied by the boy Theo admired so.
 He changed, and went to bed, thinking about the insect-looking, fur-covered metal creature that was sure to get them out of the City of Dust.

 He found himself unable to sleep.
 This happened often, only this time it wasn’t from the soft snoring that came from Jax’s sleeping figure.
-He was nervous. he knew that if he and Jax were to be caught, they would face punishment, containment, and eventually death.
+He was nervous.
+He knew that if he and Jax were to be caught, they would face punishment, containment, and eventually death.
 His mother had fallen to that outcome.
 At twelve, he had been forced into a home with Jax.
 Of course, An adult stayed with them until Theo turned thirteen.
 Then they were considered adults and were left to fend for their own.

 Jax was the chaotic one, and often found ways to do things that could get anyone, no matter what position, into trouble.
 Yet he always got away with it.
 Theodore on the other hand was rather responsible and took care of most things around the house.
 Cleaning, cooking, and laundry were all things that he did.
 Every weekend, the Inspector came to look over the house.
 If even a single cup were out of place, both Jax and Theo could face a week in containment.
 That was how strict the City of Dust was.
 It was normal for people to end up in sticky situations.
 Life was tough.
 That’s why the two boys wanted to leave so much.